mob-programming-meetup/cloud-desktop/README.md

 # Cloud Mob-Station (WIP)

-This project provides instructions and scripts for easily setting up a cloud instance with a universal develop environments that can be used for Mob-Programming.
+This project provides instructions and scripts for easily setting up a cloud instance with a universal development environment that can be used for Mob-Programming and Mob-Programming events.

 **Note:** This project is still work in progress, and not yet tested throghouly.
 Still I think it's a good idea to share it already and receive some improvement ideas.
 The idea is to turn the instructions into install scripts in the near future.